TopGun666/TOEFL-Essays/README.md

 [2019-03-29](35.md)  35.
 Should people be open to new ideas  and willing to change their own ideas?

 [2019-03-30](36.md)  36.
 Do you agree or disagree with the following statement?
 One of the best way that parents can help their children prepare for future life is to encourage them to take a part-time job.

+[2019-03-31](37.md)  37.
+A high school has decided that all students must take a  class in which they learn a practical skill.
+School administrators are trying to decide whether to hold a class in cooking, managing personal finances or auto repair.
+Which do you think the school should require students to take?Why?